huggle/updater/README.md

 updater
 =======

-this is an updater for huggle
+This is an updater for Huggle.